-Unfortunately, if not unexpected, misinformationon COVID-19 is floating around online.
+Unfortunately, if not unexpected, misinformation on COVID-19 is floating around online.
 If you see it, report it to your platform and let anyone posting/sharing it know (e.g., via private message or commenting on the post).
-Get your information from trusted sources like the World Health Organization, DOH, or your doctor.
+Get your information from trusted sources like the World Health Organization, New Zealand Ministry for Health, or your doctor/hospital.

-7. A cool idea: rent payment relief for self-isolated people without paid sick leave?
+#7) A radical idea: rent payment relief for self-isolated people without paid sick leave?

 If you’re a landlord and have the extra income, you could consider (as some landlords reportedly have) freezing rent payments and ensuring no evictions occur for any tenants struggling financially due to the pandemic.
 What do you think?

-Fundraising platforms can help you organise, but word of mouth, email and text are also tried and true ways to do some grassroots fundraising in support of someone affected by things like missing work, paying for childcare because of school closures, or extra medical costs.
+Fundraising platforms like Give A Little can help you organise, but word of mouth, email and text are also tried and true ways to do some grassroots fundraising in support of someone affected by things like missing work, paying for childcare because of school closures, or extra medical costs.

 Social distancing doesn’t mean we can’t feel close to our loved ones.
 Get creative.
 Have a video chat to get together and celebrate birthdays or other occasions using everyday tools like Skype, Hangouts or Zoom.
 Or, synchronise watching your favourite TV show or movie together while chatting via text or video.

-10. Share positive news and acts of kindness with your community–do this with a green ribbon!
+#10) Share positive news and acts of kindness with your community

 There are so many examples out there of people helping one another.
-From individuals giving a ride to health workers, to musicians performing live to keep people’s spirits up.
 Share those.
 Talk about those.
-Together we can prevent getting caught in a bad news hopelessness spiral, and give our health workers and frontliners the much-needed moral support!
+Together we can prevent getting caught in a bad news hopelessness spiral.
+Spread the word about how you’re making a difference.

 Prepare for what your household will need if quarantined, but curb the panic-greed reflex.
-If we want a better world, we have to learn to keep our community’s needs top of mind and share the simple things (erm, soap is shareable, lasts longer, and indispensable in a time like this!).
+If we want a better world, we have to learn to keep our community’s needs top of mind and share the simple things (seriously, toilet paper?!
+Soap is shareable and, erm, Indispensable in a time like this!).